tkerby/flipperzero-firmware-wPlugins/README.md

 All credit for the game goes to Bence Sgánetz, original creator of the clone.
 Port was made with effort to preserve as much of the original work as possible.

+# Installing
+* Connect your Flipper Zero to your computer
+* run `ufbt launch` in the project folder

 # TODO:
 * Audio